0fficerH0ps/python_learning/README.md

 Hello!

 This repositry is nothing special, just the files I created while learning how to code Python.
+I like keeping these files so I can look back and see my progress.
+I also like to show them off to employers.
 Examples are taken from Eric Matthes book: Python Crash Course, 2nd Edition.
 In each chapter there were sections where I had to create my own programs.

-I like keeping these files so I can look back and see my progress.
-I also like to show them off to employers.
+Those secctions have been moved to a folder called 'challenges' in each chapter.

+I am looking forward to the next section of this book where I will be making 3 different projects!

 Thanks for stopping by!